felixlinker/tamarin-workshop/ex3/OAuth.md

 Numerical values are included as JSON numbers.
 The order of parameters does not matter and can vary.

-The authorization server MUST include the HTTP "Cache-Control" response header field with a value of "no-store" in any response containing tokens, credentials, or other sensitive information, as well as the "Pragma" response header field with a value of "no-cache".

 For example:

 ```
 HTTP/1.1 200 OK
 Content-Type: application/json;charset=UTF-8
-Cache-Control: no-store
 Pragma: no-cache

 {
    "access_token":"2YotnFZFEjr1zCsicMWpAA",
    "token_type":"example",
-   "expires_in":3600,
    "example_parameter":"example_value"
 }
 ```

-## Accessing Protected Resources

-The client accesses protected resources by presenting the access token to the resource server.
-The resource server MUST validate the access token and ensure that it has not expired and that its scope covers the requested resource.
-The methods used by the resource server to validate the access token (as well as any error responses) are beyond the scope of this specification but generally involve an interaction or coordination between the resource server and the authorization server.